VictorPetch/cheat-sheet/README.md

 # CheatSheet

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.
+As per the compatibility table, node version ^14.15.0 || ^16.10.0 is recommended.

+## How to run

+This project can be run by installing Angular globally or installing node version manager.
+If Angular is globally installed, run `ng serve`.
+If Angular is localy installed, run `npm run start` so that the `ng serve` script is locally executed.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding